friendly/SAS-macros/README.md

 Some of these in this repository were written by others.
 I simply collected them here, in a single directory, for use as a `SASAUTOS` variable in my `autoexec.sas` file so I could test and use them.

+Please note that:

+* These macros used available SAS facilities at the time of development, mainly base SAS, `SAS/IML`, `PROC G*` graphics and the Annotate facility.
+Some of my graphical methods have been incorporated into new developments in SAS procedures and ODS graphics.

+* I no longer actively support or maintain this macro collection.